edwinsteele/setup-scripts/README.md

 # OS Setup a cloud host from scratch

-OpenBSD requires hand-installation on cloud providers, and vagrant images so we install ourselves.
+OpenBSD requires hand-installation on cloud providers

-* do install from CD,
+* boot from ISO
-* setup all network interfaces
-* do not setup a user
-* start ssh and allow root login with 'prohibit-password'
-* selecting correct timezone
-* default disk layout
-* all packages (for simplicity)
-* reboot
-* add root `.ssh/authorized_keys` via console
-  * `.ssh` directory is 600
-  * `authorized_keys` is 600
+* do an auto-install, using an auto-install conf hosted in this repo i.e. use https://raw.githubusercontent.com/edwinsteele/setup-scripts/master/autoinstall/gemini-install.conf
+* detach the ISO (which triggers a reboot on Vultr - manual reboot may be necessary)

 # Provisioning using ansible on a base OS install